CoScale/docs/_docs_agent/advanced.md

 ## Environment flags

 The CoScale agent can be configured using environment variables.
-The variables are picket up on boot, so an [agent restart]({{ site.baseurl }}/agent/agent-restart/) is required to enable them.
+The variables are picked up on boot, so an [agent restart]({{ site.baseurl }}/agent/agent-restart/) is required to enable them.

 `COSCALE_HOSTNAME=[custom hostname]`

 By default the CoScale agent will use the system hostname and will not add a new server if the hostname already exists on our service.
 Change this value if you would like to set a custom hostname or to force adding a new server to the CoScale environment.
-This can used in cases where two machines share the same hostname.
+This can be used in cases when two machines share the same hostname.

 `COSCALE_API_LOGLEVEL=debug`